Voter Presentation at the Lighthouse Guild

 BARD Mobile: A digital book app from the Andrew Heiskell Library to download audio books, magazines, instructional music material, some in multiple languages or in digital Braille format.
 You must join the library first.
 Price: FREE

 Be My Eyes: An app that uses the camera on your phone to identify objects or anything with a visual assistant (real person).
-This app is also connected to the Microsoft Help Desk for 24-hour computer assistance; Google products are also supported.
+This app is also connected to the Microsoft Disability Answer Desk for 24-hour computer assistance; Google products are also supported.
 Price: FREE

 Blindfold Games: Games everyone can play but developed for blind and visually impaired persons.
 Price: Depends on the Game.